MENU

 Monthly Enforcement

-The traffic safety focus for the month of June is Commercial Vehicle Safety.
+The traffic safety focus for the month of November is Occupant Restraints, particularly child safety seats.

 For more information contact: